De'voreaux White

 De'voreaux White (born Devorea W. Sefas; August 6, 1965) is an American actor.
-He is best known for his role in Die Hard as the young limousine driver, Argyle.
+He started his career as a child actor in the late 1970s, and may be best known for his role in Die Hard (1988) as the young limousine driver, Argyle.

 Career

 Film and television

 De'voreaux White was born in Los Angeles County, California.
-He began acting professionally at the age of 10.
+He began acting professionally at the age of ten.

-His first bookings were The Jeffersons, Little House on the Prairie and 1980's The Blues Brothers, where he played the role of the youth who tries to steal a guitar from Ray Charles' music store.
-White also played one of the boys who attempt to keep the baseball in the Neil Simon movie Max Dugan Returns.
-In 1984, he played Wylie, who was lynched for accidentally shooting a white sheriff in Places in the Heart.
-The movie received notice at the Academy Awards and White credits the role for helping to provide the opportunity to do a reading with the producer Joel Silver and the actor Bruce Willis for Die Hard (1988).
-Some of the dialogue in the film he improvised on set with Willis.
-His filming schedule was spread over a three-month period.
+His first bookings were The Jeffersons, Little House on the Prairie, and 1980's The Blues Brothers (as a would-be-shoplifter who is thwarted by a gun-toting Ray Charles).
+White also played one of the boys who attempt to keep a baseball in the Neil Simon movie Max Dugan Returns.
+In 1984, he played Wylie - who was lynched for accidentally shooting a white sheriff - in Places in the Heart.
+The movie received notice at the Academy Awards; White credits this role for providing an opportunity to read with producer Joel Silver and star Bruce Willis for Die Hard (1988).
+White filmed his scenes with Willis over a period of three months; some of their dialogue was improvised on the set.

-White also starred in the television series Head of the Class as Aristotle McKenzie.
-In 1992, he played the role of Lucky in the movie Trespass, playing the drug-addicted little brother of King James (played by Ice-T).
-He appeared in the 2000 drama Shadow Hours.
+White also starred in the television series Head of the Class as Aristotle McKenzie, and co-starred as a suicidal misfit who befriends Rick Schroder in 1989's Out on the Edge.
+In 1992, White played the role of Ice-T's drug-addicted younger brother in Walter Hill's Trespass.
+White appeared in the 2000 drama Shadow Hours.

 White reprised his role as Argyle from Die Hard, with Willis, in a commercial for Advance Auto Parts' DieHard brand of car batteries in October 2020.

 Other work

-In 2019, White set up his own company in California.
-By then, he worked in the clinical staff of a substance-abuse rehabilitation facility.
+White set up his own company in California, helping people rehabilitate from substance-abuse.
+He also worked as clinical staff at the facility.